Leybourne Lakes Country Park: History

-In the 1930s a river fed from Leybourne, led past the small hamlet of Lunsford (part of Larkfield) and then past Ham Hill (part of Snodland) to feed into the River Medway.
+In the 1930s a river fed from Leybourne led past the small hamlet of Lunsford (part of Larkfield) and then past Ham Hill (part of Snodland) into the River Medway.
 Snodland was once a centre of industry along the river, with papermaking and chalk quarries being the main employers in the town.
-One of the former chalk pits located near to the River Medway, became Brookland Lake.

-A public footpath leads from Snodland, past Brookland Lake into Leybourne Lakes.
+A footpath leads into the park from Brook Street, Snodland, near the entrance to Brookland Lake.

 The village of Larkfield (to the south of the lakes) has expanded rapidly since the M20 motorway was constructed in the 1970s and it continues to grow, with new housing developments being built.
 Mineral extraction also ceased in the 1970s.
 The gravel pits and surrounding area were designated as a Site of Nature Conservation Interest (SNCI).

 The site was identified in the 'Tonbridge and Malling Local Plan' for development into a country park, with the partnership of Berkeley Homes.

 The housing development of 'The Lakes in Leybourne' by Berkeley Homes (seen in the photos), was created beside one of the disused gravel pits that had been turned into man-made lakes.
 The decision to build on this area was unpopular with some Larkfield residents, but the remaining lakes were turned into a country park and nature reserve to offset the impact of this new housing.

 The lakes and reserve were later handed over to Tonbridge and Malling Borough Council in 2004 and since November 2021 have been managed by Tonbridge & Malling Leisure Trust (trading as 'tmactive').
 They are the current owners and maintain the lakes and paths.